Gawdiee/Career_connect/README.md

 # 🚀 Career Connect

-Career Connect is a platform designed to help students explore career opportunities, build resumes, and connect with potential employers or mentors.
+Career Connect is a platform designed to help students explore career opportunities, and connect with potential employers or mentors.

 ---

 ## 🔧 Tech Stack

 - **Frontend**: HTML/CSS
-- **Backend**: Python Flask
+- **Backend**: Node.js, Express.js
-- **Database**: SQL
+- **Database**: MySQL
 - **Others**: Git, GitHub

 ---

 ## 🌟 Features

-- Student and Employer Registration/Login
+- Student and Company Registration/Login
-- Resume Upload and Profile Management
-- Job Recommendation System
+- password to login and password is stored in the database but encrypted
-- Admin Dashboard for Job Management
+- Separate interface for Student and Company
+- Student can view job postings and application status dynamically
+- Company can create job postings and view student details who applied
+- REST API with Express.js for registration, login, application status, etc.
+- MySQL for data management and trigger execution.

 ---

 ## 📁 Project Structure